jemspar/rootstalk_summer2019/content/past-issues/volume-iv-issue-2/finding-the-lost-duck.md

 “We should save our energy for The Dutchman then,” replies Richard.

-The plan is to stop in Cantril and walk around The Dutchman (https://www.dutchmansstore.com), a Mennonite version of Paul’s Discount in Iowa City—a local store selling everything from broadsides with trite inspirational quotes to camouflage Iowa Hawkeye baseball hats.
+The plan is to stop in Cantril and walk around [The Dutchman](https://www.dutchmansstore.com), a Mennonite version of Paul’s Discount in Iowa City—a local store selling everything from broadsides with trite inspirational quotes to camouflage Iowa Hawkeye baseball hats.
 As we pull into Cantril, the guys go around and list items they hope to